hellocoop/packages/nextjs/README.md

 # Next.js module for Hellō

+##  NOTE - the Next.js SDK API is under development and will change

 Check out our [Hellō Next.js Starter](https://github.com/hellocoop/hello-nextjs-starter) where you will be logging in with [Hellō](https://hello.coop/) in less than a minute.

 To add Hellō to your Next.js application, in your project directory: